MichelleWSLuyenga/SeekingThings/README.md

 MAIN POINTS OF THIS IDEA
 - to reduce time in product searching from different websites
-- to ease the boredom of searching a product with the same category from differ site and brand -its designs to help finding any desire product from many locations -it algorithm
+- to ease the boredom of searching a product with the same category from differ site and brand
+- its designs to help finding any desire product from many locations
+- it algorithm

 WHAT IS DATA MINING? <br/>
 Data mining is a computing process of discovering patterns in large data sets involve many methods at the intersection.
 It